bjoern-janson/cget/theory/glossary.md

 ## Epistemic Engine

-The component responsible for discovering compressed causal representations of reality.
+The component responsible for discovering the structure of reality.

-Primary objective:

-Answer:
+It answers:

-> "What is the world and how does it change?"
+> "What is true about the world?"

-The epistemic engine optimizes:
+The epistemic engine searches for causal languages that maximize:

+* compression,
-* representation efficiency,
+* predictive power,
-* causal accuracy,
+* intervention accuracy,
-* compositional closure,
+* compositional reuse.
-* executable simulation.

 ---

 ## Executable Representation

-A representation that can be used to simulate and intervene on a system.
+A representation that can be used to produce predictions, simulations, or actions.

 CGET distinguishes:

-* **description:** tells what exists,
+* **descriptive representations:** explain what exists.
-* **execution:** allows controlled transformation.
+* **executable representations:** allow controlled transformation.

-Intelligence requires the second.
+Intelligence requires executable structure.

 ---